4

 1

 • $\begingroup$ On a similar note that would work in parallel, just have a species with fewer retrotransposons, less non-coding RNA, and fewer paralogs.
 With a more compact genome and less redundancy, mutations will get more bang for their buck.
-There will be higher phenotypic diversity, leading to lethality in some embryos and more species diversity in the survivors $\endgroup$ May 23, 2018 at 17:40
+There will be higher phenotypic diversity, leading to lethality in some embryos and more species diversity in the survivors $\endgroup$ Commented May 23, 2018 at 17:40

 You must log in to answer this question.